omnideconv/spacedeconv/README.md

 2. Deconvolution
 3. Visualization

-### Optional: Load example dataset
+### Optional: Load example datasets

-To explore the package, start by loading some of the built-in example dataset.
+To explore the package, start by loading some of the built-in example datasets.

 ```r
 library(spacedeconv)